 Implementation of the EcoDesign Directive

-The regulation for each LOT will be implemented in two phases - a more lenient Tier 1 will be upgraded with stricter and final Tier 2 following a scheduled programme of action which will start in July 2016 and will conclude in January 2021.
-The regulations make provision for the inclusion of a review at a later date (not exceeding 5 years after first implementation) which may further tighten requirements or extend the scope of existing regulations to incorporate additional products (e.g. process chillers using evaporative condensers may be incorporated at a later date).
+The regulation for each LOT will be implemented in two phases - a more lenient Tier 1 will be upgraded with stricter and final Tier 2 following a scheduled programme of action which started in July 2016 and will conclude on 5th May 2020 for LT and MT chillers, and by 1st January 2022 for HT and Comfort chillers.
+The regulations make provision for the inclusion of a review at a later date but not later tahn 1st Jan 2022 which may further tighten requirements or extend the scope of existing regulations to incorporate additional products (e.g. process chillers using evaporative condensers may be incorporated at a later date).